Hi. I’m Chris.

 Right now I have a lot to learn, and if I’m lucky a few things I can help teach in the process.

-This is a personal blog.
-The views expressed here are mine alone and do not necessarily reflect the views of my employer.
+This is a personal blog – funded wholly by me, myself, and I. The views expressed here are mine alone and do not necessarily reflect the views of my employer.

-If you have any questions regarding details or treatment of Diabetes or any other medical condition, talk to a professional.
+Further, I am not a doctor.
+If you have any questions regarding details or treatment of diabetes or any other medical condition, please talk to a professional.